Josephvs96/JAFU-Music-Bot/README.md

 * Search music on youtube directly from the discord commad
 * Play a random song

+## Available commands
+* ! is the prefix used to call the commands
+* !greet : a greeting with the callers name
+* !random x y : returns a random number between x and y
+* !play name : joins the specified channel for music and plays a song enterd
+* !track : return information about the current song playing
+* !pause : pauses the music playback
+* !resume : resumes the playback

 ## ToDo
 * Add a queue system to play songs that memebers are adding
 * Add an integration with spotify API